Updates coming soon to the Azure AD Best practices checklist

-Update: The best practices checklists and guides are now available at GumRoad.
+Update: The best practices checklists and guides are now available.

 I will be updating the best practices checklist and guide for Azure AD again soon, but I wanted to post a couple of notes about the coming changes–since it may be a while before I get around to editing and publishing the PDF’s (I will also be uploading the original XLSX workbooks as well, by popular demand).

 Change #1: Assign Azure AD Premium P2 (or Enterprise Mobility + Security E5) to highly sensitive accounts such as administrator accounts, or others who have access to the most sensitive data sets in your organization.

 Recently on Twitter, Alex Simons clarified something important that has long been misunderstood.
 The conversation was about how all the best identity features are tied up in E5 plans, or Azure AD Premium P2.
 Identity Protection, Privileged Identity Management (PIM), Risk-based Conditional access and so forth.

 And this response makes sense.
 The reason being, you should only need to license users for software if they are explicitly benefiting from the features included with said software.
 Therefore, it would be possible to have risk-based policies, PIM, etc. in place for your admin accounts, without also licensing every single user in the company.

 Asked for further clarification, Alex confirmed that even the individuals who are participating in the PIM approval process do not need to be included–just the admin accounts themselves, which are being protected by PIM.